SHARING OUR SHORES

 THANK YOU TO OUR PARTNERS

 1. Entry to this competition is free.
-2. Entry is open to all local children who attend a Primary School on Phillip Island, from Prep to Grade 6.
+2. Entry is open to all children who reside on Phillip Island or San Remo, or attend a Primary School on Phillip Island, from Prep to Grade 6.
 This year we also have two extra categories for students of Aboriginal and Torres Strait Island descent and students with special needs who reside the region.
-3. Entries close 5pm, 30 April 2023, AEDT.
-4. Entries MUST be A3 in size (or A4 and we can double it).
+3. Entries close 5pm, 30 April 2024, AEDT.
+4. Entries must be A3 in size (or A4 and we can double it).
 Please note only scanned digital entries are being accepted this year.
-Read full Terms and Conditions HERE
+Read full Terms and Conditions HERE.